iiz00/obsidian-multiple-notes-outline/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/iiz00)<br><br>

 ## Changelog
+- 0.5.0
+	- New function
+		- Canvas support
+			- When a canvas file is selected,  notes in the canvas file are displayed as link elements and cards are displayed as list itmes in the outline.
+So when a canvas file is selected as the main target file in File view, the outlines of notes in the canvas file can also be displayed at once.
+		- Support for List Callouts plugin
+			- List items marked by List Callouts plugin by @mgmeyers are displayed with coloring.
+	- Improvements
+		- Increased the maximum width of tooltip preview
+		- Embedded links are now treated as link outline elements
+		- Added setting to hide outgoing links in outgoing link files section and backlinks in backlink files section (Settings -> File View -> Hide minor 2 hop links)
+		- You can now specify whether to save the history sequentially (Settings -> Recent/favorites -> Save recent view).
+			- Turning this off may cause some history to be lost when Obsidian exits, but will reduce the frequency of data.json rewrites.
+		- View history is now synchronized across devices.
+This requires Obsidian v1.5.8 or later.
+	- Changed
+		- Setting changes made by clicking UI icons (headings, links, list items, and backlinks) are now not saved sequentially.
+This reduces the frequency of data.json rewriting, although some of the history of these changes may be lost when Obsidian exits.
+If you switch settings from the settings screen, the settings are saved each time.
 - 0.4.0
 	- Improvements
 		- You can now choose whether to open the location of the element or the linked file when you click on a link element.